Should I Settle or Go to Trial?

 The vast majority of personal injury cases settle prior to going to trial, but obtaining a fair settlement can still take a long time.
 When deciding whether to accept a settlement or take a case to trial, an attorney looks at what will produce the most favorable outcome for their client and what is in their client’s best interest.

-Which Is Better a Settlement or a Verdict?
+Which Is Better, a Settlement or a Verdict?

 There are pros and cons to going to trial and to accepting a settlement.
 It depends on the facts of your case and your individual circumstances.